nikolajRoager/magicmapmansion/readme.md

 Now you can start the game, the windows version does not support automatic size-detection of the terminal, so you will have to manually adjust it.

 In POWERSHELL You can do this by right-clicking the top bar of the window and clicking properties, then click the tab layout.
-Look at the box labeled "window size", you can read the width and height here (make sure the width is greater than 106, and height is greater than 34).
-For example, on my Windows testing computer a full-screen powershell has width 189 height 44.
+Look at the box labeled "window size", you can read the width and height here.
+For the best experience, I recommend setting it to width 108, and height 35.
+FULLSCREEN DOES NOT WORK WELL

-Now close the properties windows and type
+Now close the properties windows and type:`.\magicmapmansion_WINDOWS.exe`  or (`.\magicmapmansion_WINDOWS.exe`) This starts tge gane

-If you type `.\magicmapmansion_WINDOWS.exe 44 189`  or (`.\magicmapmansion_WINDOWS.exe 44 189`), the game will start with this size.
-(Obviously you need to replace 44 and 189 with your height and your width, the height goes before the width)

-you COULD also start the game you can doubleclick `magicmapmansion_WINDOWS.exe`, but I do not recommend that, as it uses the very small minimum size.
+you COULD also start the game you can doubleclick `magicmapmansion_WINDOWS.exe`, but I don't know if that always work

 On Linux, the size would have been spotted automatically